node-dot-cpp/memory-safe-cpp/README.md

 Eventually we're planning to make this a memory-safe C++, in a sense that:
 * IF you're following certain rules
-  * To help with it, we're planning to include our own static analyzer, enforcing the rules outlined in the article
+  * Whether you're following the rules, can be checked with our static checker
 * AND compile your program with certain settings (such as #defining NODECPP_MEMORY_SAFETY)
 * THEN we guarantee that your C++ program does not exhibit any memory-related Undefined Behaviors
   * of course, saving for bugs in our tools, but with time we hope to make it very solid